 St. Gallen (2010)

 In Spring 2010 I was Visiting Professor at the University of St. Gallen in Switzerland where I taught a course in Business Ethics for graduate students.
 Teaching in St. Gallen was a special experience as this university is one of the best institutions of higher learning in Europe.
-St. Gallen was also attacked by Hungarian tribes in 926.
-I have always felt deeply sorry about this barbaric act.
-Perhaps my course on ethics was a little compensation for the violence of the old-age Hungarian warriors.

-I also published a paper about Respect for Future Generations which summarizes the main findings of the research project of my Business Ethics Center into the fate of future generations in Europe.
+I also published a paper on “Respect for Future Generations” which summarizes the main findings of the research project of my Business Ethics Center into the fate of future generations in Europe.
 The departure point was Hans Jonas’ argument that the ethics of responsibility may involve not only ensuring the existence of future human beings, but also the way they exist.
-This means that the capacity for freedom and ‘humanness’ of future generations should be maintained.
-In the model we constructed, the state of ecological capital, financial capital, human capital and intellectual capital together determine the fate of future generations.
+This means that the capacity for freedom and humanness of future generations should be maintained.
+In the model that we constructed, the state of ecological capital, the state of financial capital, the state of human capital, and the state of intellectual capital together determine the fate of future generations.
 The better the state of these capitals, the better the prospects for future generations — and vice versa.

 We defined key performance indicators and thresholds for all of these types of capital.
 From the data we gathered we came to the conclusion that there is no single country in Europe which is not liable to burden future generations in one or more sphere.
-The sad fact is that the fate of future generations is not at all assured in Europe.
+The sad fact is that the fate of future generations is not assured anywhere in Europe.

 The Palgrave Handbook of Spirituality and Business (2011)